 Please notice that writing of reflective blog posts (one for each topic) and commenting on blog posts by your peers, are parts of the course requirements (which you can read about here) to gain a course certificate.

 During these two weeks the PBL group will, for the first time, use the FISh model for collaborative inquiry into a scenario.

-- After you have agreed on working practices in the group (as discussed during the start up week), start working on the scenario according to the FISh-model.
+- After you have agreed on working practices in the group (as discussed during the Connecting week), start working on the scenario according to the FISh-model.
 For information and guidance about working with FISh see Learning activities and the guide and templates in your PBL group Google folder.

-- At the end of the topic share your main findings from your inquiry in a creative way in the ONL172 community category “Topic 1: Online participation and digital literacies”.
+- At the end of the topic share your main findings from your inquiry in a creative way in the ONL181 community category “Topic 1”.

-Scenario; “I have just signed up to do an online course and I am excited to be there.
+Scenario: “I have just signed up to do an online course and I am excited to be there.
 But I have little experience of online courses and it feels really challenging to get started to connect and find my way with all these new sites and tools.
 I guess that other participants will be more experienced than me and I feel stupid asking about things.
 We are asked to create a Learning blog on the web; it feels a bit scary to do this.
 I do share things on Facebook with friends, but here, in the open?
 I want to keep my private life separate from my professional life.
-But on the other hand, my students seem to share and discuss in social media and use all kinds of tools and resources.
-I think I need some guidance in how to become more digitally literate and what competencies I need to develop to keep up with what is expected of me”.
+But on the other hand, my students seem to share and discuss all sorts of things in social media and use all kinds of tools and resources.”

 By the end of this topic, you will have had the opportunity to:

 – explore important literacies to survive and thrive in the digital age as learners and educators

 – reflect on and discuss your own digital presence and identity as well as your experiences, concerns and challenges

 Webinar: Digital literacies with Sara Mörtsell Wednesday 3 October 10-11am CEST, see event